Longforgan: Description

 Main Street is one of the oldest parts of the village.
-It contains the oldest cottages in the village and the bowling club, police station, Architects Office, primary school, Coaching Inn, church and general store.
+It contains the oldest cottages in the village and the bowling club, police station, Architects Office, primary school, Coaching Inn, church and village shop.
 The 17th-century mercat cross is protected as a category A listed building.
 Castle Road is another of the oldest streets in Longforgan, and as the name suggests, was the main road from the church down to Castle Huntly.
 Many of the houses are original whitewashed cottar houses used in the past by land workers on the estate.
 This 'bonny' road down to the Carse of Gowrie is now closed to through vehicle traffic.
 The primary school in the village can accommodate around 100 pupils in total.
 The Headteacher is Lauren Budd.
+The primary school is a grade B listed building and on 22 June 2016, Perth and Kinross Council approved funding for the refurbishment and extension of the primary school as part of a larger programme of primary school modernization.
+The school underwent the refurbishment and extension between April 2019 and February 2021.

 The Eastbank area was developed in the 1960s, and Paterson was built in the 1970s, to accommodate the village's growing population, it is situated in the north of the village.
 Dorward Place was re-developed (completion 1997) from an old Farm Site (An Aerial photograph of the original site is hung in the housing complex) and consists only of sheltered servite housing.
 Westbank was originally farms but was transformed into houses in 2001.
 Rosamunde Pilcher Drive is located in this estate, and is named after the bestselling author Rosamunde Pilcher who lived in Longforgan.
 Built in the 2000s, Mary Findlay Drive is the largest modern housing estate in Longforgan with 42 houses and its own park.
 Worbey Place is situated next to Helen McGregor Park in the east end of Longforgan.
 The park includes run down tennis courts, a football pitch and a play area.
+The park is also the location of the annual Longforgan gala day at which the winners of the Longforgan scarecrow trail are displayed.

 The only church is situated on the Main Street and is run by the Church of Scotland with the minister being the Rev. Dr. Marjory MacLean.
 Memorial panels to the Paterson family in the church were designed by Robert Lorimer in 1900.
+The church acts as a polling place for UK, Scottish and local elections.

+The Bogle Burn circuit is a popular walking route that is approximately 2 and a half miles long and is named for the Bogle Burn that is situated to the south of the village.